aaAbdulkadir/DataPortfolio/Bootcamp/Final Project/README.md

 -	Create a set of visualisations to meet the reporting requirements contained in the brief.

-I used python to understand, clean and peform EDA of the data, I created an OLAP star scheam on SQL and finished it up with a dashboard on PowerBI.
+I used python to understand, clean and peform EDA of the data, I created an OLAP star schema on SQL and finished it up with a dashboard on PowerBI.